Disentangling the Faraday rotation sky: The results

+We would like to emphasize that the Figs. \ref{fig:pulsar_tau_sc_scatter_dm} and \ref{fig:pulsar_tau_sc_scatter_dist} correlate the observed pulsar data with inferred Galactic quantities (which trace the full LoS).
+This explains the much higher scatter of $\tau_\mathrm{sc}$ per DM observed in these plots, in contrast to e.g. $\tau_\mathrm{sc} - \DM{P}$ analyses, see e.g. \citep{2019Krishnakumar}.
 All plots in Fig. \ref{fig:scatter} also show that the $w_\mathrm{P}$ factors are approximately 1 for a large portion of pulsars, which, at least in the disk where most pulsars are found, is most likely not true as most pulsars are known not to probe the full Galaxy.
 This again indicates that the inferred $\DM{gal}$ sky at low absolute latitudes is underestimated.
 We hence deem our results on $w_\mathrm{P}$ in this area as an upper limit, and postulate that many values are most likely overestimated by at least a factor of two at low latitudes, again in line with the discussions in \ref{subsec:model_summary} and \ref{subsec:results_sky_dm}.